June Rowlands: Death

 Rowlands died in her sleep at a long-term care facility in downtown Toronto on December 21, 2017, aged 93.

 Toronto Mayor John Tory offered his condolences, and flags at Toronto City Hall, Metro Hall and other civic centres were lowered to half-mast until December 29, 2017.

 June Rowlands Park

 June Rowlands Park, formerly Davisville Park, was renamed in 2004 in recognition for her dedication to the City of Toronto.
-Located on the northwest corner of Davisville Avenue and Mount Pleasant Road (within her old Ward 10), the park is the recreational hub of the area, with a baseball diamond, the children's playground in the names of Sharon, Lois and Bram, and a wading pool.
+Located on the northwest corner of Davisville Avenue and Mount Pleasant Road (within her old Ward 10), the park is the recreational hub of the area, with a baseball diamond, a children's playground named after Sharon, Lois and Bram, and a wading pool.
 The Davisville Tennis Club operates six courts along the north side of the park on Millwood Road.